VictorBlanchi/Probidor/README.md

 # Building and running

-To install the dependencies :
+To install the dependencies (assuming opam is installed) :
 $ opam install . --deps-only

 To build :